A stroll down Abbey Road Great Malvern (return)

-It is from a small room below the early chapel that Miss Caroline Cooper (1821 - 1873) is believed to have started her first school in the 1850s which later moved to Elmsdale and then Malvernbury in Abbey Road.
+It is from a small room below the earlier chapel that Miss Caroline Cooper (1821 - 1873) is said to have started her first school in the 1850s which later moved to Elmsdale and then Malvernbury in Abbey Road.

 The photo below was taken from the archway between the chapel and the block of villas next door, and shows the view looking east from the Wells Road towards Guarlford.